dumians/oci-azure-devops-tools/README.md

 -   EC2 instance metadata, for build hosts running on EC2 instances.
     -   Both credential and region information can be automatically obtained from the instance metadata in this scenario.

-### Configuring an OCI Service Endpoint

-To use _OCI_ service endpoints add the OCI subscription(s) to use by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.
-Note that each VSTS/TFS project is associated with its own set of credentials.
-Service endpoints are not shared across projects.
-You can associate a single service endpoint to be used with all OCI tasks in a build or multiple endpoints if you require.

-Select the _OCI_ endpoint type and provide the following parameters.
-Please refer to [About Access Keys](https://OCI.Oracle.com/developers/access-keys/):

--   A name used to refer to the credentials when configuring the OCI tasks
--   OCI Access Key ID
--   OCI Secret Access Key

-**Note** We strongly suggest you use access and secret keys generated for an Identity and Access Management (IAM) user account.
-You can configure an IAM user account with permissions granting access to only the services and resources required to support the tasks you intend to use in your build and release definitions.

-Tasks can also use assumed role credentials by adding the Oracle Resource name (ARN) of the role to be assumed and an optional identifier when configuring the endpoint.
-The access and secret keys specified will then be used to generate temporary credentials for the tasks when they are executed by the build agents.
-Temporary credentials are valid for up to 15 minutes by default.
-To enable a longer validity period you can set the 'OCI.rolecredential.maxduration' variable on your build or release definition, specifying a validity period in seconds between 15 minutes (900 seconds) and one hour (3600 seconds).

 ## Supported environments